matrix-org/dendrite/docs/opentracing.md

 This is achieved by serializing span information during all communication between components.
-For HTTP requests, this is achieved by the sender serializing the sapn into a HTTP header, and the receiver deserializing the span on receipt.
+For HTTP requests, this is achieved by the sender serializing the span into a HTTP header, and the receiver deserializing the span on receipt.
 (Generally a new span is then immediately created with the deserialized span as the parent).